 - Weapon of Choice: Quite a few to select from.
 On an interesting note, there are no shields in the first game at all.

-- What the Hell, Player?: If you hit Arokh with one of your weapons, he'll fly into the air and yell, "watch where you stick that!"
+- What the Hell, Player?: If you hit Arokh with one of your weapons, he'll fly into the air and yell at you to, "watch where you stick that!"
+He will not come back down until you call him if you do this.
 Also, injuring him does damage to your health as well.

 - Wide Open Sandbox

-- Wizards Live Longer: This is implied to be true by the wizard, Zeggoro in Ravenshold.(second game)Zeggoro: The Half-Men are wretched creatures, and I like them less with each century.
+- Wizards Live Longer: This is implied to be true by the wizard, Zeggoro in Ravenshold.Zeggoro: The Half-Men are wretched creatures, and I like them less with each century.